History of Mount Saint Francis

 Sanitorium

-Visiting at Modern Woodmen of America Sanatorium Car parked at curb alongside rows of Gardiner tents at Modern Woodmen of America Sanatorium.
+<div id=Visiting at Modern Woodmen of America Sanatorium Car parked at curb alongside rows of Gardiner tents at Modern Woodmen of America Sanatorium.
 Man, woman and small child stand at curb, talking to other people in car.
-Photo identified on back as Mr. and Mrs. Robert L. Gragg and Margaret (Mrs. Stanley Reid). © Pikes Peak Library District.
+Photo identified on back as Mr. and Mrs. Robert L. Gragg and Margaret (Mrs. Stanley Reid).
+Pikes Peak Library District.
 All rights reserved.

 The sanatorium was in every sense a community dedicated to health and spiritual values for the nearly 200 patients.
 The Modern Woodmen of America operated the facility successfully for forty years until 1947.
 The property was sold to a private individual who donated it to the Sisters of Saint Francis and named the site, Mount Saint Francis.
 Mount Saint Francis is primarily the home of the Sisters of Saint Francis and the administrative headquarters for their Saint Joseph Province.
-They have established the following ministries or services on the campus: Mount Saint Francis Nursing Center; Saint Francis of Assisi Parish; Franciscan Retreat Center; and Franciscan Community Counseling.
+They have established the following ministries or services on the campus: Saint Francis of Assisi Parish; and Franciscan Retreat Center.
 Mount Saint Francis is a place where people are welcome to come and experience the peace and serenity of God’s beautiful creation.